taskless/taskless/docs/features/encryption.md

 # Rotating Encryption Secrets

 In the event that your encryption secret was leaked, you should understand that the damage is limited.
-With only an encryption key, an attacker can (at best) read the payload of pending jobs, but only if they also gained access to your `TASKLESS_APP_ID` and `TASKLESS_APP_SECRET`.
+With only an encryption key, an attacker can (at best) read the payload of pending jobs, but only if they also gained access to your `TASKLESS_ID` and `TASKLESS_SECRET`.
 Regardless, if you feel your encryption secret was leaked, you can (and should) update it.
 To replace your leaked secret with a new one:

 1. set the env value `TASKLESS_PREVIOUS_ENCRYPTION_SECRETS` to `your-old-secret`.
 This will allow existing jobs to still be decrypted safely.
 2. Set `TASKLESS_ENCRYPTION_SECRET` to a new value.